How Digital Estate Planning Protects Your Online Legacy

 Here are step-by-step instructions on how to assign a legacy contact to your Facebook account.

 In late 2021, Apple rolled out its Digital Legacy program which lets you designate up to five contacts who can request your data in the event of your death.

 Those named people can contact Apple to receive a copy of important digital assets stored in your iCloud and iCloud Backup, including your photos, movies, notes, voice memos and more.

 Your legacy contact will need to accept the invitation and provide a copy of your death certificate to Apple before they can gain access.

 After that, your trusted person can view the data on Apple’s Digital Legacy website and download what they want.

-You must be fully updated with iOS 15.2, iPadOS 15.2, and macOS Monterey 12.1 to access Legacy Contact.
+You must be fully updated with the latest operating system software to access Legacy Contact.